 - Rectangular- some people always prefer a more formal, sophisticated kind of garden.
 For such people, a rectangular themed garden would fulfil all their needs.
 This kind of garden is especially popular amongst a lot of gardeners because it’s also the most natural way of developing a garden behind your home.
 Therefore, many landscaping plans automatically result in a rectangular theme.
 You can draw up this design firstly on a paper by including all the right angles and straight lines.
 A rectangular pattern is best suited for longer, narrower type of gardens and is the easiest to create because a designer just has to quickly divide the garden into specific sections.

 - Diagonal– enlarging a small space is not only possible by creating mystery and diversions but also through a diagonal theme.
 In a rectangular kind of garden, we’re able to see everything at once because of which the garden seems to shrink.
 Hence, in contrast, a diagonal themed garden adds up some spice to the garden and though we can still see the garden at once, we don’t feel the space shrinking up.
 For instance, a patio laid diagonally will break up the axial orientation and will convey a greater sense of space.
 Drawing this kind of a pattern on a paper requires you to draw grid lines at 45 degrees which later can be used as a guideline design for the garden.

-All these patterns and elements can add that zing to your landscape garden which might have been missing up till now.
+All these patterns and elements can add that zing to your landscape garden or home balcony garden which might have been missing up till now.
 The end goal is not only about beautifying but making your garden feel more cohesive.
 It’s often easier said than done but consider these small landscape gardening ideas as pieces of a puzzle that only you can fit to make the picture whole.